Trump’s landslide Iowa win is a stunning show of strength after leaving Washington in disgrace | News Channel 3-12

 DeSantis and Haley fail to emerge as the single anti-Trump candidate

 Monday’s result posed huge questions for Trump’s rivals.
-Florida Gov. Ron DeSantis will claim second place, according to a CNN projection, narrowly ahead of former South Carolina Gov. Nikki Haley.
+Florida Gov. Ron DeSantis claimed second place, narrowly ahead of former South Carolina Gov. Nikki Haley.
 It is a showing that doesn’t offer DeSantis much hope of capturing the nomination, but may at least give him a rationale for staying in the race.

 Haley came third but she is most focused on next week’s New Hampshire primary, where independent, undeclared voters and moderate Republicans offer her best chance to score an early win over Trump.
 But the electoral map of Iowa also illustrates the daunting task she faces in creating a path to the GOP nomination.
 In rural areas, where most Republicans live, she made little impression.